We'll assist you in finding the right investor for your venture, but how should you make the first impression?

 for your company, and then examine their backgrounds and investment interests.

-Once you've acquired this information, you can craft a customised pitch that
+Once you've acquired this information, you can craft a customized pitch that

 Be ready for everything.